allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 are built by separate methods or classes because they serve different business needs.

 Looking at how long postings lists affect query performance, especially with OR operator, you can see one of the reasons for introducing
 [stopwords](https://en.wikipedia.org/wiki/Stop_word) into search configuration.
-Words such as _the_ are very common, and on one hand they introduce practically no meaning at all to the query (with rare exceptions), matching almost all documents anyway, and on the other, they could add immense computational cost.
+Words such as _the_ are very common and on one hand they introduce practically no meaning at all to the query (with rare exceptions), matching almost all documents anyway and on the other, they could add immense computational cost.

 Obviously, the longest postings list possible is the one which contains all documents in the index.
 And indeed, pure negative queries such as
 “all documents but those with the word x” tend to be very expensive.
 Surprisingly, AND-ing the full set of documents (the result of a